IIIF/api/source/presentation/4.0/model.md

 The existence of an HTTP(S) URI in the `id` property does not mean that the URI will always be dereferenceable.
 If the resource with the `id` property is embedded, it _MAY_ also be dereferenceable.
 If the resource is referenced, it _MUST_ be dereferenceable.

-If a publisher wishes for a resource be able to be referenced, such as in an Annotation, then the resource _MUST_ have an `id` property.
+If a publisher wishes for a resource to be able to be referenced, such as in an Annotation, then the resource _MUST_ have an `id` property.

  * Collections, Collection Pages, Manifests, Timelines, Canvases, Scenes, Annotations, Annotation Pages, Annotation Collections, Ranges, Content Resources, and Services _MUST_ have the `id` property.<br/>
    Clients _MAY_ render `id` on any resource type, and _SHOULD_ render `id` on Collections, Manifests and Containers.